DerThorsten/ivigraph/README.md

 Version
 =============

+- 0.0.6.0
+    - implemented a central widget ivigraph

 - 0.0.5.9
     - added superpixel visualization
     - added a "demo" folder to repo where nice example flowcharts can be stored